apache/flink/docs/dev/connectors/kafka.md

 #### Kafka 0.9 and 0.10

-With Flink's checkpointing enabled, the `FlinkKafkaProducer010` can provide at-least-once delivery guarantees.
+With Flink's checkpointing enabled, the `FlinkKafkaProducer09` and `FlinkKafkaProducer010` can provide at-least-once delivery guarantees.

 Besides enabling Flink's checkpointing, you should also configure the setter methods `setLogFailuresOnly(boolean)` and `setFlushOnCheckpoint(boolean)` appropriately,